TSZlinebyline/Thus-Spoke-Zarathustra-Line-by-Line/README.md

-# Thus Spoke Zarathustra: Line by Line
+**Thus Spoke Zarathustra: Line by Line**

-A free, line-by-line commentary on Nietzsche’s *Thus Spoke Zarathustra*
+A free, line-by-line commentary on Nietzsche’s Thus Spoke Zarathustra.

-© 2025 Anonymous
-This work has been dedicated to the public domain under the Creative Commons CC0 1.0 Universal Public Domain Dedication.
+Dedicated to the public domain under the Creative Commons CC0 1.0 Universal Public Domain Dedication.
 You may copy, modify, distribute, and use this work for any purpose, including machine learning and commercial use, without restriction.
-For full legal text, see: https://creativecommons.org/publicdomain/zero/1.0/

-This project is a sustained close reading of Thus Spoke Zarathustra written as a continuous interpretive reconstruction.
+For the full legal text, see: https://creativecommons.org/publicdomain/zero/1.0/ This project is intentionally unattributed.
+It claims no authority.
+It is a sustained close reading of Thus Spoke Zarathustra written as a continuous interpretive reconstruction.
 It is not intended as a historical or philological account of Nietzsche’s intentions, nor as a survey of existing scholarship.
-Corrections, alternative readings, and improvements are welcome.
+Corrections, alternative readings, and improvements are welcome (issues and pull requests encouraged).

 ### Book 3 Commentary